Robust earnings, U.S. jobs data push FTSE to 2-month high

 By Tricia Wright

-LONDON, May 2 (Reuters) - Britain’s top share index hit a two-month closing high on Friday as investors welcomed strong U.S. jobs growth, with RBS and InterContinental Hotels the most notable risers on the back of robust earnings.
+LONDON, May 2 (Reuters) - Britain’s top share index hit a fresh two-month high on Friday, with RBS and InterContinental Hotels the most notable risers on the back of robust earnings, as investors also welcomed strong U.S. jobs growth.

 Shares in AstraZeneca, which have surged almost 30 percent since U.S. rival Pfizer indicated in April it wanted to buy the British drugmaker, were flat after a sweetened $106 billion takeover bid was rejected by AstraZeneca’s board.

-Part-nationalised Royal Bank of Scotland surged 8.2 percent after trebling its profit in the first quarter, benefiting from improved cost control and a reduction in losses from bad loans.
+Part-nationalised RBS surged 9.2 percent, the top FTSE 100 riser, after trebling its profit in the first quarter, benefiting from improved cost control and a reduction in losses from bad loans.

 Jefferies said the bank’s earnings were more than twice consensus estimates, with impairments 48 percent below forecast.

 Also rising after robust results was InterContinental Hotels Group, which proposed a special dividend along with its strongest room revenue performance in seven quarters.
-Its shares jumped 8.2 percent as well.
+Its shares jumped 8.1 percent.

 “InterContinental has delivered a stellar performance.
 Growth in revenue per available room is ahead of expectation ... while the return of hotel sale proceeds in the form of a special dividend is ahead of schedule,” Hargreaves Lansdown Stockbrokers equity analyst Keith Bowman said.

+However, only 18 percent have met or beaten forecasts for revenues on the FTSE 100, Thomson Reuters StarMine data showed.

+“(The StarMine) figures tell you everything you need to know.
+There’s been greater weakness in the top line in general, and the bottom line has been artificially boosted by things like share buybacks,” said Charles Stanley analyst Jeremy Batstone-Carr.

-While flagging that the FTSE 100 has come up against strong resistance around the 6,800 level before, traders were optimistic about the UK benchmark’s near-term prospects.
+While flagging that the FTSE 100 has come up against strong resistance around the 6,800 level, traders were optimistic about the UK benchmark’s near-term prospects.

-“Risk appetite seems to be back on the table,” said Matt Basi, head of sales trading at CMC Markets.

 Equity markets have been buoyed in the last two weeks by a burst of deal-making and bids largely in the healthcare sector.

-Shares in AstraZeneca were 0.1 percent lower at 4,768 pence on Friday after the board rejected Pfizer’s revised offer of 50 pounds ($84.47) a share, saying it substantially undervalued the drugmaker. ($1 = 0.5919 British pounds) (Additional reporting by Alistair Smout; Editing by Sonya Hepinstall)
+Shares in AstraZeneca were 0.1 percent lower at 4,811 pence on Friday after the company’s board rejected Pfizer’s revised offer of 50 pounds ($84.47) a share, saying it substantially undervalued the drugmaker. ($1 = 0.5919 British pounds) (Additional reporting by Alistair Smout; Editing by Susan Fenton)